marrink-lab/vermouth-martinize/README.md

-# Martinize2: The ultimate resolution transformation tool
+# Martinize2 and vermouth: The ultimate resolution transformation tools

 TODO: documentation